yewstack/yew/README.md

 creating multi-threaded frontend apps with WebAssembly.

 **NEW!** The framework supports ***multi-threading & concurrency*** out of the box.
-It uses [Web Workers API] for spawning actors (agents) in separate threads and uses a local scheduler attached to a thread for spawning concurrent tasks.
+It uses [Web Workers API] to spawn actors (agents) in separate threads and uses a local scheduler attached to a thread for concurrent tasks.

 [Web Workers API]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API